 Your target market will be Hookah smokers, which are likely to be a younger crowd, so you should focus your marketing on TikTok and Instagram.

-You’ll need to rent a space for your hookah lounge.
+By strategically choosing the right location, you can establish a profitable and popular hookah lounge that offers a unique and enjoyable experience for customers and stands out in the competitive hospitality industry.
 You can find commercial space to rent in your area on sites such as Craigslist, Crexi, and Instant Offices.

 Your business name is your business identity, so choose one that encapsulates your objectives, services, and mission in just a few words.
 You probably want a name that’s short and easy to remember, since much of your business, and your initial business in particular, will come from word-of-mouth referrals.